petwwent/The-Vaccine-Distributions-in-Europe/README.md

 ## A Problem the The Director of ECDC Encouters

-The Director of ECDC would want an easy understanding overview in the disparities in vaccine distribution among various European countries comparing the total vaccinations in each European country to the poplation and total covid cases between the past two years (2021-2023) without going through the database or raw data.
+To compare the distribution of (2021-2023) without going through the database or raw data.

 ## My Solution